kendoctor/subjects/php_basics/create-your-own-dictionary.md

 1. Run the program
 2. Display main menu list for add, list, find, remove and quit actions
-3. Choose `[1]Add` action by entering number indicator of actions
-    * If input not matched, return back to step 2
+3. Choose action by entering the number, if input not matched, return back to step 2
-4. Display `Add vocabulary tips` and wait for input
-5. Input vocabulary information and hit `Enter`,
-    * Do `add_vocabulary` logic and return back to step 4 for continue adding
-        * If successfully added, when return back, show successful tips
-        * Otherwise, show failure tips
-    * If input nothing, it will return back to main menu.
+4. Do action until return back to main menu.

 According to the analysis,